-The primary purpose of the ECCL Healthcare Committee has always been to improve the health of the residents of Estero.
+The primary purpose of the ECCL Health Committee has always been to improve the health of the residents of Estero.
 As we look ahead there are two major opportunities that the Committee needs to pursue:

 - As a founding member of Healthy Lee we need to promote the elements of Lee Health’s 10 year old “Healthy Living” initiative throughout the community.
 In addition we need to learn more about the healthcare needs of our community as revealed by the 2017 Community Health Needs Assessment recently completed by the Healthy Lee Steering Committee (ECCL has been a member since its founding in 2007) and develop programs to address those needs in Estero.